xba1k/hidftp/README.md

 hidftp is a thought experiment on the topic of data exfiltration - intentional copying of data from a machine which does not allow removable media.
 It is implemented as a USB-connected SoC that presents itself as a Human Interface Device, and uses a Python ftp-like interface to list, download and upload files to an SD card.

+**Disclaimer: this is intended for educational purposes only.
+Any attempts to circumvent corporate security policies may result in employment and legal penalties.**

 ## Setup

 This project was created using VSCode/PlatformIO.
 Python client may have to be run with root privileges to access the USB input device.
 Tested on Ubuntu 20.04.